iambitttu/Sentiment-Analysis-using-BERT-Embeddings/README.md

 - **Tokenization:** We tokenized the raw text using BERT's tokenizer, which breaks text into individual tokens or subwords.

-- **Encoding:** Text sequences were encoded into numerical format using BERT's vocabulary, which assigns a unique ID to each token.
+- **Encoding:** Text sequences were encoded into a numerical format using BERT's vocabulary, which assigns a unique ID to each token.
 We also applied padding to ensure all sequences have the same length.

 - **Data Split:** The dataset was divided into a training set (80%) and a testing set (20%) to evaluate model performance.